Offices

 • Easy to repair or improve.

-Mercy-USA will provide needed accommodations for persons with disability or mobility issues.
+Mercy-USA provided needed accommodations for persons with disability or mobility issues.

-Will be installed above ground to avoid flooding that has plagued the camps for years.
+The homes were installed above ground to avoid flooding that plagued the camps for years.

 TinyHouseDetail.jpg